Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

 #### API Integration

-Steps to delete an API integrated contact list:
+Steps to delete an API-integrated contact list:

 1. Click the **Edit** icon beside the contact list name and click the **Delete** icon at the bottom left corner of the edit window.